Normalized Berkovich spaces and surface singularities

-\begin{step} {\it Bijectivity of the correspondence.} By construction, each element of $\calV$ is a strict $k((t))$-affinoid, and it is the inverse image through the specialization morphism of an affine open subspace of $\Y$ in which $\Y\times_\X Z$ is principal, so it follows from \cite[2.4.4]{Ber90} that we have $\Div_{X,Z}(\Y)=S$.
+\begin{step} {\it Bijectivity of the correspondence.} It follows from our construction in the first step that each element $V$ of $\calV$ is an affinoid domain of $\Txz$ and coincides with the inverse image under the specialization morphism $\Sp_\Y$ of an affine open subset of $\Y$ in which $\Y\times_\X Z$ is principal.
+It follows from \cite[2.4.4]{Ber90}, applied after choosing a $k((t))$-analytic structure on $V$, that $V\cap S$, being the Shilov boundary of $V$, coincides with $V\cap\Div_{X,Z}(\Y)$.
+Therefore $S$, being the union of the Shilov boundaries of the elements of $\calV$, coincides with $\Div_{X,Z}(\Y)$.
 This shows that the map $\Y\mapsto \Div_{X,Z}(\Y)$ is surjective.
-To prove its bijectivity, we need to show that a formal log modification of $(X,Z)$ is determined by its divisorial set.
-This can be done locally, again using~\cite[6.3.15]{Duc}, as follows.
+To prove its injectivity, we need to show that a formal log modification of $(X,Z)$ is determined by its divisorial set.
+This can be done locally, again using Ducros's results, as follows.
 Assume that $\Y'$ is another formal log modification of $(X,Z)$ such that $\Div_{X,Z}(\Y')=S$.
-Let $W$ be the element of the canonical atlas $\calW$ associated to an open affine subspace $U$ of $\widetilde{X}$.
-Then again by~\cite[6.3.15]{Duc} the $k[[t]]$-subspace $\tau^{-1}(U)$ of $\Y'$, where we denote by $\tau$ the composition of the canonical map $Y'\to\widetilde{X}$ with $\Sp_{\Y'}$, is isomorphic to the open $\Y_W$ of $\Y$, and hence $\Y'$ is isomorphic to $\Y$. \end{step}
+Let $W$ be the element of the canonical atlas $\calW$ associated with an open affine subspace $U$ of $\widetilde{\X}$.
+Then by~\cite[6.3.15]{Duc} $\calV|_W$ is the unique formal atlas on $W$ whose vertex set is $S\cap W$, therefore the $k[[t]]$-subspace $\tau^{-1}(U)$ of $\Y'$, where we denote by $\tau$ the composition of the canonical map $\Y'\to\widetilde{\X}$ with $\Sp_{\Y'}$, is isomorphic to the open $\Y_W$ of $\Y$, and hence $\Y'$ is isomorphic to $\Y$. \end{step}